Vietnam/Cambodia

 Afternoon:

-On the banks of a northern arm of the Mekong, My Tho, which translates as "fragrant herb", is where vistors come to discover the beauty of the delta.
+On the banks of a northern arm of the Mekong, My Tho, which translates as "fragrant herb," is where visitors come to discover the beauty of the delta.
 It's a quiet, prosperous city of about 100,000 inhabitants, famous for its many fruit orchards, gardens and the huge rice fields that surround it.
 The climate is warm and pleasant all year round.
-We disembark the boat and transfer to Vinh Trang Pagoda.
-We explore the city and pause at the market.
-We return to the vessel and prepare for our final night on board.
+We disembark the boat and transfer to Vinh Trang Pagoda, one of the best known Buddhist temples in the region.
+Next, we will stop at a nearby Cao Dai temple, home to a religion that blends elements of Buddhism, Christianity, Taoism, Confucianism, and Islam.
+We return to the vessel for dinner.

 Dinner: